The64thGamer/cheeseepedia/content/wiki/CEC 2005 Remodel Program.md

 contributors = ["BurgersNuggs445","ChuckECool","The 64th Gamer","2603:8001:8001:F591:1C61:406F:F346:AE32"]
 gallery = []
 +++
-The **'Cool Chuck' Major Remodel Initiative** is a remodel of  restaurants that began in 2003 and since stopped in 2015.
+The **'Cool Chuck' Major Remodel Initiative** is a remodel of Chuck E. Cheese's (Chuck E. Cheese) restaurants that began in 2003 and since stopped in 2015.

 ## History ##
 CEC Entertainment began testing exterior and interior enhancements alongside with game rotations in 2003 in the DFW area.